streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - on attempting to enable it user will get message asking are they sure.
 Exact message in this case would be `default_disabled_msg_go_inside` - but some quests use more specific ones.

 Note that quest may be both disabled by default and limited to some countries.

+## `isDeleteElementEnabled`

+This will decode whether user should have access to direct deletion of elements.
+Note that ways and relations cannot be deleted by SC users.

+For nodes within ways, node will remain and tags will be removed.